 After a week of using Aer Clearing Face Oil, which also features apricot kernel oil (softening), calendula oil (calming), and sunflower seed oil (hydrating), my skin felt noticeably softer, and my acne scars seemed smoother and lighter.
 I even like the consistency of it more than my usual jojoba oil.

-And whereas my daily PSL habit helped me put on 5 extra pounds this fall (side note: totally worth it), a daily pumpkin seed oil habit will only plump your skin.
+And whereas my daily PSL habit helped me put on five extra pounds this fall (side note: totally worth it), a daily pumpkin seed oil habit will only plump your skin.

-To use, you can mix a drop or two in with your regular serum or moisturizer for an extra boost of calming hydration, or oil up at night by pressing 4-5 drops into your skin post-moisturizer.
+To use, you can mix a drop or two in with your regular serum or moisturizer for an extra boost of calming hydration, or oil up at night by pressing four to five drops onto your skin post-moisturizer.

 My advice?
 Get in on the PSO action before it becomes the next ubiquitous basic bitch skincare must-have (coconut oil, anyone?) here.
 It’ll cost you as much as two Venti PSLs ($10).